-The symptoms of a suspected poisoning may vary depending on the person's age, the type of poisonous substance, the amount of poison involved, and how much time has passed since the poisoning occurred.
+The symptoms of a suspected poisoning may vary.
+They depend on the person's age, the type of poisonous substance, the amount of poison involved, and how much time has passed since the poisoning occurred.
 Some common symptoms that might point to a poisoning include:

 - Nausea and vomiting.

 - Sudden sleepiness, confusion, or decreased alertness.

 - Substance residue or burn around the mouth, teeth, or eyes, or on the skin.

 In the case of a poisoning, a poison control center, a hospital, or your doctor can give you advice right away on what to do.
 The United States National Poison Control Hotline phone number is 1-800-222-1222.
 Have the poison container with you so you can give complete information to the poison control center, such as what the poison or substance is, how much was taken and when.
 Do not try to make the person vomit.